DiljotSG/wave-music-player/CONTRIBUTING.md

 - Commit messages must begin with the issue number (if applicable) in square brackets.

-- The issue number can be ommited, when the commit does not relate to a specific issue.
+- The issue number can be omitted, when the commit does not relate to a specific issue.

 - Commit messages must be written in present-tense.

-- If more detail is required, add a paragraph after the message seperated by a new line character.
+- If more detail is required, add a paragraph after the message separated by a new line character.

-- There must not be puncuation in the commit message.
+- There must not be punctuation in the commit message.

 - Both the title and the body must use proper grammar.